-At the Bank, Risk Appetite (from the acronym RAS - Risk Appetite Statement), is defined as the amount and type of risks considered prudent to accept in the execution of the Bank's business strategy so that it can carry on with its normal business in the event of unexpected events.
+At the Bank, the Risk Appetite (from the acronym RAS - Risk Appetite Statement), is defined as the amount and type of risks that it is considered prudent to accept in the execution of the business strategy so that the Bank can maintain its normal activity in the event of unexpected events.
 When establishing this appetite, various adverse scenarios that may have a negative impact on the levels of capital, liquidity, profitability and / or share prices are taken into account.